eic/EicToyModel/README.md

 # additional cmake options:
 #
-# if GEANT4 is required:
+# if GEANT4 interface is required:
 #   -DGEANT=YES
 # for CAD export:
 #   -DOPENCASCADE=<OpenCascade-installation-directory>